 - Model name: Each model needs to be given a name so it can later be identified.
 Model names must start with a letter and may contain letters, numbers, and the special characters period (".") and underscore ("_").
 No other special characters are allowed, and R is case sensitive.

-- Target field frequency:: Choose the time interval for the observations of the target field.
+- Target field frequency: Choose the time interval for the observations of the target field.

 - Error type: This option controls how the effect of the nearest prior periods is modeled.
 Choices are Auto (the default), Additive, and Multiplicative.
-If Auto is used, both additive and multiplicative specification are estimated and a statistical information criteria is used to select between models.
+If Auto is used, both additive and multiplicative specifications are estimated and a statistical information criteria is used to select between models.
 The estimated parameter that gives the relative weight between more recent and more distant past values in the output is alpha.

 - Trend type: This controls how the effect of trend is modeled.
 The choices are Auto (the default), Additive, Multiplicative, and None.
 If Auto is used, both additive and multiplicative specifications, along with models with no correction from trend, are considered, and a statistical information criteria is used to select between models.
 The estimated parameter that gives the relative weight between more recent and more distant trend values in the output is beta.